MikeD1148/Mandalorian-Robot/README.md

 ## Circuit Setup
 You will need:
-2 XBee Wireless Modules,
+1.2 XBee Wireless Modules
-4 Servo Motors,
+2.4 Servo Motors
-1 DC Motor,
+3.1 DC Motor
-Bread Board,
+4.Bread Board
-2 9V Power Supplies,
+5.2 9V Power Supplies
-1 6V Power Supply,
+6.1 6V Power Supply
-Arduino,
+7.Arduino
-4 100uF 25V Capacitors,
+8.4 100uF 25V Capacitors
-1 MOSFET,
+9.1 MOSFET
-1 1N4007 Diode,
+10.1 1N4007 Diode
-Lots of Cables.
+11.Lots of Cables

 Connect the 4 Servos to the 6V Power Supply.
 Place a Capacitor after each servo to reduce voltage spikes.
 Connect the DC Motor to a 9V Power Supply through the MOSFET.
 Wire up the diode to the MOSFET in parallel.
 Connect a 9V Power Supply to the Arduino.
 Power the XBee using the 5V Arduino Pin and data transfer through the TX RX Pins.
 Connect the PWM Pins to each Servo Motor and MOSFET.
 Connect each Power Supply to a common ground (Arduino).